-Submitter No Submitter Comments Applicant Comment Officer Comment Water Corporation В. Thank you for your letter dated 24 August.
+Submitter No Submitter Comments Applicant Comment Officer Comment Water Corporation B. Thank you for your letter dated 24 August.
 We offer the following comments regarding this proposal.
 The site is located outside any water and wastewater scheme boundaries and therefore Water Corporation doesn't have any planning to service this lot.
 Appendix K - Servicing Report accurately describes the infrastructure required to service the proposed development. an extension of the water network of approximately 2.5km will be required.
 A private pump station will be required to pump wastewater into our network, the nearest suitable connection point is 3.2km away, should it be determined that connection to the sewer network is necessary.
 The above assets are to be delivered at the proponents cost and in accordance with Water Corporation requirements.
 Infrastructure contributions will also be payable at building stage.
 The information provided above is subject to review and may change.
 If the proposal has not proceeded within the next 6 months, please contact us to confirm that this information is still valid.
 Please provide the above comments to the landowner, developer and/or their representative.
-Water Corporation are acknowledged.
+Referral Comments from Water Corporation are acknowledged.
+The applicant recommends a condition of development approval for a standard reticulated water connection.
 Water Corporation's submission has been addressed in the report.
 DFES C. I refer to your email dated 9 August 2023 regarding the submission of a Bushfire Management Plan (BMP) (Version 1), prepared by Bushfire Prone Planning and dated 3 July 2023, for the above development application.
 The BMP is accompanied by a FRSA Oakford School Campus report from Element dated July 2023 for the above development application (DA).
 This advice relates only to State Planning Policy 3.7: Planning in Bushfire Prone Areas (SPP 3.7) and the Guidelines for Planning in Bushfire Prone Areas (Guidelines).
-It is the responsibility of the proponent to ensure the proposal complies with relevant planning policies and building regulations and BEEP to the Shire of DFES's submission has been addressed in the report.
+It is the responsibility of the proponent to ensure the proposal complies with relevant planning policies and building regulations The applicant accepts the advice from DFES.
+The applicant recommends a condition of development approval for the submission of the BMP and BEEP to the Shire of Serpentine Jarrahdale at DFES's submission has been addressed in the report.